 There are a number of breeds with very short muzzles that have difficulty breathing due to what is referred to as brachycephalic airway obstruction syndrome (BAOS).
 This is caused when the muzzle is very short due to the skull being shortened while the muzzle tissue has not been.
 This can cause the dog's nostril openings to be much smaller and narrower than they should be.
 Selective breeding has been used to progressively shorten the muzzle of certain breeds, including the Pug, French Bulldog, and Pekingese.

 There are a number of breeds that face difficulties during the birthing process, to the point at which the only way they can give birth to their puppies is through caesarian section.
 This typically occurs in dogs that are bred for their big head, wide shoulders, and narrow hips.
 This combination leads to a condition in which the head and shoulders are too wide for the puppies to pass through the pelvic canal.
 The Bulldog, with broad shoulders and big chest, is a prime example.

 You might be surprised to learn that selective breeding causes a number of very serious eye diseases.
 Among these are entropion, corneal trauma/ulceration, and progressive retinal atrophy (PRA).

 Entropion is a condition in which the eyelids fold inwards, rubbing the surface of the eye and causing irritation and damage.
-It is very common in dog breeds with wrinkled faces such as Shar Pei, bulldogs, English mastiffs, and bloodhounds.
+It is very common in dog breeds with wrinkled faces such as the Chinese Shar-Pei, Bulldog, English Mastiff, and Bloodhound.
 Corneal trauma and ulceration occur when erosion occurs to the outer surface of the dog's eyes.
 This is common in dogs with shorter muzzles as their eye sockets are shallower, resulting in bulging eyes that are more prone to injury.
 PRA covers a range of genetic eye diseases that can cause slow retinal degeneration and a loss of vision that ends in blindness.